 The findings of this research could help develop interventions that support certain decision-making skills in difficult situations that depend on self-control, such as, substance abuse.

 Conclusion: Mindfulness Can Help You Avoid Self-Destructive Decision-Making

-A 2013 study found that 15-minutes of mindfulness meditation can help people make smarter choices.
-The findings from the Wharton School of business where published in the journal Psychological Science.
+A 2013 study found that 15 minutes of mindfulness meditation can help people make smarter choices.
+The findings from the Wharton School of business were published in the journal Psychological Science.

 A series of studies led by Andrew Hafenbrack found that mindfulness helped counteract deep-rooted tendencies and lead to better decision-making.
 The researchers found that a brief period of mindfulness allowed people to make more rational decisions by considering the information available in the present moment, which led to more positive outcomes in the future.